hrigx6/Attitude-Estimation-with-Madgwick-and-Complementary-Filter/README.md

-# IMU & Magnetometer Sensor Fusion — Complementary vs. Madgwick vs. PX4 EKF
+# Complementary vs. Madgwick on Pixhawk IMU

 This project is a hands-on exploration of attitude estimation (roll, pitch, yaw) from raw IMU + magnetometer data, and a comparison of simple filters against PX4’s onboard EKF.